 Over 400 years of tradition in Vienna's oldest hotel

-Hotel Stefanie and City Central – Jewish Vienna
+Hotel Stefanie – Jewish Vienna and Kosher Hotel in Austria

-Your hotels in the heart of Jewish Vienna
+Your kosher hotels in Austria in the heart of Jewish Vienna

 Today Hotel Stefanie and City Central are located in Leopoldstadt, both hotels know about the Jewish tradition of the 2nd district and are always looking forward to welcoming Jewish guests.
 If you tell us with your booking we will gladly provide kosher breakfast options (extra charge €5,-- p.P.) for you.

 International, religious and cultural diversity and tolerance correlate with the Schick Hotel's understanding of hospitality.

 Jewish communities in Vienna were first mentioned in the 12th century.
 Through the years Vienna evolved into an important centre of Jewish culture, which experienced its heyday in the late 19th and early 20th century.

 The Jewish quarter in Vienna

 In 1624 Emperor Ferdinand assigned today's 2nd district (Leopoldstadt) outside the city walls as a residential area to the Jewish people in Vienna.
 Despite all trials and tribulations the Jewish community decided to return to this district close to the city due to its convenient location for trading, kosher trading and businesses.